FlavynN/Project-BlogsApi/README.md

 * Nodemom
 * JWT

-## What was build?
+## What was built?
-Was build an backend CRUD for a Blog with:
+Was built an backend CRUD for a Blog with:
 * **Docker Container**
 * **Mysql database**
 * **API**